We know. Travelling costs money.

-Before you can start saving for anything, first you need to know how you spend the money you have.
-Create a spreadsheet and list every expense you have as well as how and where you spend money on a daily basis.
-Commit to this project and maintain it for a month and you might start to realize how much money you spend without considering it.
+Before you can start saving for anything, look at how you spend the money you have now.
+Create a spreadsheet and list every expense you have at home.
+Commit to this project and maintain it for a month and you’ll paint a picture of how you spend money (consciously and unconsciously).

-Some common expenses you might easily be able to cut down on are:
+Some common expenses you can easily cut down on include:

-There are myriad ways for you to trim your expenses and save money without depriving yourself of life’s necessities.
+There are plenty of ways to trim expenses and save money – without depriving yourself of life’s necessities.
 But it may mean only having one avocado a week.

-If you can’t cut any expenses, you’ll need to consider how you might be able to boost your income to save for that dream overseas holiday.
-Maybe you can rent a spare room to an international student, or rent your home out at weekends or on school holidays through Airbnb.
+If you can’t cut any expenses, consider how you could boost your income to save for that dream overseas holiday.
+Maybe you can rent a spare room to an international student or rent your home out at weekends or on school holidays through Airbnb.
 Or maybe you can earn extra money by taking a weekend or evening job, or doing some freelancing.

-Most of us have a few items cluttering up our garage or cupboards that we never use but someone else would pay for.
-Selling a surf board you never use, an unloved piece of furniture or your lego collection could net you a few hundred dollars or more and get your holiday savings started.
+Most of us have a few items cluttering up our garage and cupboards that we never use – but others might.
+Selling a dusty surf board, an unloved piece of furniture or your Lego collection could net you a few hundred dollars or more, and get your holiday savings started.

 Once you’ve got some money saved, separate it.
 Like a jar full of cookies, it’s way too tempting to dip your hand in.
-Instead of saving it in your regular bank account or keeping it in cash where it could get lost or stolen, consider putting your savings into a travel money card like Multi-currency Cash Passport™ straight away.
+Instead of saving it in your regular bank account or keeping it in cash where it could get lost or stolen, consider putting your savings into a travel money card like Key to the World straight away.
 That way your money will be saved in the destination currency and you won’t be tempted to spend it before you get there.